 - Too much to do over a long time without seeing any relief or having any influence over it.

-Research has found that one of the groups in society that suffers the most from stress are people without a job.
+As a matter of fact, research finds that one of the groups in society that suffers the most from stress are people without a job.
 Not having enough to do creates stress in all individuals, be it man or beast.
 We are not made to just ‘sit around’, nor to overfill our valuable time with inconsequential actions.

 Then there are the ‘myths’ of stress: